seinecle/codapps/docs/generated-html/subdir/why-builds-can-fail-and-solutions_temp_html.md

 Login to www.codenameone.com, go on the dashboard and check the status of your build:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRE33SmNUvGgboMDCEizxNh2MieEFJ7tyawDHNX59GPcwygPkli60Bxgli4dZzlTOouf_mB8TcROm8f/pub?w=1124&h=638[align="center",title="Checking the result on the website of Codename One"]
+image::Checking-the-result-on-the-website-of-Codename-One.png[align="center",title="Checking the result on the website of Codename One"]
+{nbsp} +

 //ST: !
 As you see, the build of this Android app failed.
 What happened?